 Is this pasta vegan?

-Yes, this pasta is naturally vegan providing you use vegan friendly cheese to serve it with or forgo cheese altogether!
+Yes, this pasta is naturally vegan providing you use vegan friendly cheese (like my easy vegan parmesan) to serve it with or forgo cheese altogether!

 You can also easily make it gluten-free by using your favourite gluten-free pasta!
 I have recently tried this delicious green lentil pasta* and must say am really impressed!